UKCloud/documentation/articles/openshift/oshift-how-use-netpol.md

       role: webserver
 ```

-Now, we've matched the pods inside our webserver project that have the label ```role=webserver```.
-Now we want to allow these podes to connect to a service inside a project we've named database.
+We've matched the pods inside our webserver project that have the label `role=webserver`.
+Now we want to allow these pods to connect to a service inside a project we've named database.
 To do this, we'll use a namespace selector, which evaluates projects based on a label.
-In this case, we're going to be looking for the namespace label ```database=true```.
+In this case, we're going to be looking for the namespace label `database=true`.
 First, we need to ensure that this label is applied using the following command:

 > [!NOTE]
 > The cluster administrator role is required to add labels to namespaces.